ACMCMC/silverspeak/docs/source/normalization_strategies.rst

 Normalization Strategies
 ========================

-The `normalization_strategies.py` module provides a suite of methods to normalize text by leveraging various linguistic and contextual properties.
+The `normalization` package provides a suite of methods to normalize text by leveraging various linguistic and contextual properties.
 These strategies are designed to handle homoglyphs and other text normalization challenges effectively.
 Below is a detailed explanation of each strategy:

 1. **Dominant Script Strategy**: